 The Inspectorate frequently patrol the waterways by road and water, monitoring general boating practices.
 Any irresponsible behaviour or poor boatmanship is immediately brought to the attention of the owner of the craft.
 Craft speeding within speed restriction areas are similarly dealt with.

-For further information on navigating and boat queries, contact the Inspectorate on the following numbers:
+For further information on navigating and boat queries, contact the Inspectorate:

 Wash and the Speed Limits